Converting file formats with pspp convert

 Writes data in the system file with the specified format of compression:-

-: A simple form of compression that saves space writing small integer values and string segments that are all spaces.
+simple: A simple form of compression that saves space writing small integer values and string segments that are all spaces.
 All versions of SPSS support simple compression. -

 -